Sport Rehabilitation is the latest exciting degree being offered through the School of Health Sciences at Liverpool Hope University.

 Taught by experts and research-active academics, the course explores health and function in populations with injury, illness and disease, with a view to positively contributing to improving public health.

 Alongside learning about exercise physiology, clinical musculoskeletal anatomy, motor control and sport biomechanics, exercise & sport performance, sport psychology, exercise prescription, and principles of rehabilitation and injury management, students will have the opportunity to complete clinical/vocational placements.
-This will count towards eligibility for membership into The British Association of Sport Rehabilitators and Trainers.

 Health Sciences is a thriving and ever-expanding department at Liverpool Hope, with the School recently welcoming two new PhD students to undertake research in its state-of-the-art facilities.